 Restoration of passenger/commuter rail service from Boston, MA to Manchester, NH on an existing rail line from Lowell, MA to Nashua, NH, with an eventual service to Concord, NH.
 The project includes development of a multi-modal transit station serving downtown Manchester and the Manchester-Boston Regional Airport with additional stops in Nashua, NH and Chelmsford, MA.

-Located in Manchester but open to all eligible New Hampshire youth, our Job Corps Academy will be the first Job Corps Center with an orientation towards fast-growing industry clusters in Homeland Security, Healthcare and Hospitality.
+Located in Manchester but open to all eligible New Hampshire youth, our Job Corps Academy is the first Job Corps Center with an orientation towards fast-growing industry clusters in Homeland Security, Healthcare and Hospitality.
 These important sectors of education and training reflect the high-growth job opportunities in New Hampshire that will enable our youth to stay in New Hampshire.

 The City has worked hard to create a vibrant first-class downtown.
 In order to make Manchester a truly great city, however, we must insure that our neighborhoods are vibrant, livable areas since these are the portions of the city where most of the residents spend their time living, playing, shopping and going to school.